frouo/blog/markdown/posts/adding-markdown-in-your-nextjs-project.md

   url: "/assets/blog/next-markdown/cover.jpg"
 ---

 This is not an n-th tutorial on how to use `remark-html` to render markdown in your nextjs project.

-There are plenty very good how-to on the web, just Google "nextjs markdown".

-In a nutshell, here are the steps:

-- use `fs` to read and list your markdown files
-- slugify the markdown file name
-- implement `getStaticPaths` to tell nextjs the paths for your markdown files
-- install [remark / rehype ↗](https://github.com/remarkjs/remark-html) to convert markdown to HTML
-- implement `getStaticProps` to design your layout

-To be honest it's a lot of boilerplate code.

-I recommand at least you check the [blog example code ↗](https://github.com/vercel/next.js/tree/canary/examples/blog-starter) provided by the nextjs for the curiosity.

-## Or,
+Nextjs provide a good [example ↗](https://github.com/vercel/next.js/tree/canary/examples/blog-starter) that covers this.

+Instead I would like to present you `next-markdown`

+`next-markdown` is a npm package that wraps all the complexity of reading your local markdown files, converting them into markdown, create paths in getStaticPaths and getStaticProps.

-If you want to start fast with markdown in your nextjs project, without all the hassle, may I suggest you take a look at `next-markdown` 🤩 _(disclaimer: I am the author of this package)_
+If you want to start fast with markdown in your nextjs project, without all the hassle, continue the reading 👇

+_disclaimer: I am the author of this package_ =)

-## Use next-markdown
+## Get Started with next-markdown

-I am pleased to introduce a package called `next-markdown` that brings markdown support in your nextjs project - **in seconds**.
-Really.
+It only takes few seconds to get ready with `next-markdown`:

 ### Step 1